 The priority areas are organised into four thematic 'pillars' and one horizontal section.
 It is important to appreciate, however, that this is only for ease of analysis.
 In fact, every pillar relates to a wide range of policies and will have impacts on the other pillars: they are interlinked and interdependent.
-Each priority area starts with a presentation of the issue providing background information on the topic.
-Then, the hotspots (main problems) are indicated and the added value of the action for the Baltic Sea Region is presented.
+Each priority area starts with a presentation of the issue

-&lt;sup>1 European Council Conclusions of 14 December 2007, point 59: "Without prejudice to the integrated maritime policy, the European Council invites the Commission to present an EU strategy for the Baltic Sea region at the latest by June 2009.
+1 European Council Conclusions of 14 December 2007, point 59: "Without prejudice to the integrated maritime policy, the European Council invites the Commission to present an EU strategy for the Baltic Sea region at the latest by June 2009.
 This strategy should inter alia help to address the urgent environmental challenges related to the Baltic Sea.
 The Northern Dimension framework provides the basis for the external aspects of cooperation in the Baltic Sea region."

-&lt;sup>2 Common set of roadmaps between the EU and Russia.
+2 Common set of roadmaps between the EU and Russia.
 There are 4 common spaces: Common economic space, Common space of freedom, security and justice, Common space of external security, Common space of research and education, including cultural aspects.